vpkopila/Java-MetaData-Fetch/README.md

 ### 1.2.
 PowerShell Script - Result Table

+This tool can provide the result on console and meanwhile it export the result into Json & CSV formats aswell.

 Please find result : [*Table format of result captured by PowerShell script*](https://github.com/vpkopila/Java-MetaData-Fetch/blob/main/SampleResults/ResultTables.md#powershell-script-result)

 ---